zetkin/zetkin.org/en/zetkin/activists.md

 ## Participation in three simple steps
 Participating in on-the-ground campaigning is done in three steps with Zetkin.

-1. _Sign up.
+1. _Sign up_.
 The activist signs up on their own terms online.
-2. _Organize.
+2. _Organize_.
 An official organizes the day and sends out reminders.
 3. _Show up_.
 The activist only has to show up where the action takes place.

 ## Make life easier for your cadre